phu0ngng/nccl/plc/items/id_3a1f2e9b/communicator_revoke.md

 Long-running distributed jobs may need to promptly stop outstanding NCCL operations on a communicator without tearing it down.
 Typical scenarios include fault mitigation, fast recovery before a `ncclCommShrink`, or ensuring clean progress before `ncclCommFinalize`/`ncclCommDestroy`.
 Revoke provides a lightweight, explicit mechanism to cancel in-flight work and restore the communicator to a consistent, usable state.

+**Key difference from `ncclCommAbort`**: Unlike abort, revoke preserves the communicator and its resources for potential reuse.
+Specifically, revoke allows bootstrap resources to be reused in subsequent operations like `ncclCommShrink`, whereas abort destroys the communicator entirely, requiring complete reinitialization.
+This makes revoke particularly valuable for fault recovery scenarios where you want to remove failed ranks via shrink operations without the overhead of full communicator recreation.

 ### User Experience

 Revoke is called on an existing communicator: